CAMeL-Lab/arafix_ocr/README.md

 ┃ ┃ ┣ 📜ocr_space_output_2.txt
 ┃ ┃ ┗ 📜ocr_space_output_3.txt
 ```

-## Usage

-Arafix has 3 main modules:
-- image_to_text: converts image to text and searchable pdf
-- predict: improves the generated text from previous module
-- evaluate: evaluates the word error rate of outputs from the first and second modules

-IMPORTANT NOTE: As of now, the predict module is not ready for use.
-Thus, all related commands in arafix have been commented out.
-Given the current functionality, a user can scan an image and evaluate its accuracy but the output cannot be improved using the predict module.

-To run arafix, do the following:
-1) Open the data folder and create a subfolder with the name of the book you intend to run arafix on
-2) Within the book's subfolder, create a subfolder named <book_name>_raw_ocr
-3) Within the <book_name>_raw_ocr subfolder, add all the pages of the respective book as .tif files
-4) Optionally, if you intend to perform evaluation of your result (only if you have ground truth), create another subfolder within the <book_name> folder called <book_name>_ground_truth.
-This folder should contain the ground truth text files for your book (one file for every page).
-5) Open code/arafix.sh in a text editor
-6) Modify variables* as needed
-7) Open terminal and navigate to arafix_ocr
-8) ```cd code```
-9) ```sh arafix.sh 'book_name'```

-*arafix.sh variables:
-- config_name: which config file should arafix read the settings from
-- start_page: which page should arafix start running from.
-Set it to "None" to run it from the lowest possible page.
-- end_page: which page should arafix run till (inclusive).
-Set it to "None" to run till the highest possible page.

-### [Optional] Configuration

-Arafix runs with the default settings as described in the configs/default.txt file.
-If you wish to modify these settings, do the following:
-1) Create a copy of default.txt and modify the parameters within this file
-2) Update arafix.sh with the name of the new config file in config_name variable.

-Configuration Parameters:
-- image_to_text
-  - api_key: Obtained from ocr.space, a commercial scanning software
-  - skip_converted (True/False): If true, it skips files which have already been converted to save API calls
-  - create_pdf (True/False): If true, it creates searchable pdfs as well

-- predict
-  - map_name (check mappings directory for possible options): Different mapping files are used to fix different kinds of errors
-  - model_name (m1.lm/m2.lm): m1 is more accuracte but slower
-  - order (1-8): the tool performs best at order 8. if it's lower, it will take lesser time to execute at the cost of reduced accuracy
-  - keep_scratch (True/False): if set to False, it deletes all the scratch files generated during prediction
-  - create_pdf (True/False): if set to true, it will use fix the errors in the searchable pdf created in the previous module.

-- evaluate

-  select the next 3 parameters depending on the results you would like to evaluate (e.g. if you fixed errors using order 8 and segmenter mapping then select the same in this step to carry out its evaluation)

-  - map_name
-  - model_name
-  - order
-  - keep_scratch (True/False): if set to False, it deletes all the scratch files generated during evaluation

 ## Technical Documentation
   - Models: The models were built using the ```ngram-count``` function in the SRILM toolkit.
 The following specfications were used: